-We want to make sure you're aware of something.
+We want to make sure you’re aware of something.
 The greater your flexibility, the greater the likelihood that you will be matched more quickly with a puppy.
 In other words, the more specific your desired puppy as noted on your application (male/female, colors, size, etc.), the longer it will take for that exact pup to be born.
-Remember, you are more than welcome to update your preferences with us!
-Simply email us at firstname.lastname@example.org and we will be glad to make those changes to your application.
+Remember, you are more than welcome to update your preferences!
+Simply log into your account to update your preferences and your changes will be automatically updated to reflect your new preferences for our Matching Team.

 Please don’t think we have forgotten you!
 We haven’t!
 Waiting is definitely the hardest and longest part about this process.
 So while you wait, it’s a good idea to invest some time into getting ready for your puppy’s arrival.
 Think of it as getting the nursery ready for a new baby.
 It might be helpful to check out Nathan’s shopping list of recommendations for dog owners.
 It covers everything you might need, from leashes to toys to books to read.